bahmutov/code-snippets/README.md

 that surrounds given selector.
 Useful to find parts of the page with expensive watchers.
 * [ng-find-expensive-digest.js](ng-find-expensive-digest.js) builds upon ng-profile-local-digest.js to measure
 digest duration for several selectors and print sorted table starting with the slowest digest duration.
+* [ng-count-digest-cycles.js](ng-count-digest-cycles.js) - counts number of full digest cycles (from the root scope) that run when a scope method executes.
+Useful because sometimes you can get away with just a local digest cycle, rather than a full update.
+See [Local Angular scopes](http://glebbahmutov.com/blog/local-angular-scopes/).

 All snippets, including mine are distributed under MIT license.